JMDKC/personal-site-gatsby/content/posts/2017-25-08---5-things-ive-learned.md

 ---
-title: 5 Things I’ve Learned About the Future of Strategy
+title: 5 things I’ve learned about the Future of Strategy
 date: "2017-08-25"
 template: "post"
 draft: false